 BuzzSumo's blog content search tool generates a list of the most popular blog posts on a given topic, and you can see pre-validated ideas for blog posts.

 With Buzzsumo, you can also monitor mentions of your blog across the web as they happen in real time.
-This makes it very useful among the best blogging tools specifically for marketers, as you can reach unlinked brand mentions and turn them into new links for your growing blog SEO strategy.
+This makes it one of the best blogging tools specifically for marketers, as you can target unrelated brand mentions and convert them into new links for your growing blog SEO strategy.

-The Question Analyzer provides the ability to search and list questions asked on a particular keyword phrase that your readers may be looking for, which is important if you want to capture featured snippets.
+The question analyzer offers the ability to search and list questions asked about a particular keyword phrase that your readers may search for, which is important if you want to capture featured snippets.

 7. Twinword Ideas